Christianity in Libya: Coptic Orthodox Church

 This was one among a chain of many restructuring of several eparchies by Pope Shenouda III, while some of them were incorporated into the jurisdiction of others, especially those who were within an uncovered region or which were part of a Metropolis that became extinct, or by dividing large eparchies into smaller more manageable eparchies.
 This was also a part of the restructuring of the Church as a whole.

-They are currently three Coptic Orthodox Churches in Libya: one in Tripoli, Libya (Saint Mark's), one in Benghazi, Libya (Saint Antonios — two priests), and one in Misrata, Libya (Saint Mary and Saint George).
+They are currently three Coptic Orthodox Churches in Libya: one in Tripoli, Libya (Saint Mark's), one in Benghazi, Libya (Saint Antonios - two priests), and one in Misrata, Libya (Saint Mary and Saint George).

 Roman Catholic Church

-There are about 50,000 Roman Catholics, mostly Italian Libyans and Maltese Libyans.
+In 2022, there were approximately, 3,500 Roman Catholics in the country.
+This is down from previous years.

 The Church of Santa Maria degli Angeli (Our Lady of the Angels) in the Old City - Medina of Tripoli was founded in 1645 and, with the permission of the Sultan of Constantinople, the Church of the Immaculate Conception was founded in Benghazi in 1858.
 Before World War II the number of Catholics increased in Libya due to Italian colonialism.
 The Catholic Cathedral of Tripoli (built in the 1930s) was converted to a mosque.

 Roman Catholic Vicariates Apostolic exist in Benghazi, Derna and Tripoli.
 There is a Prefecture Apostolic in Misrata.

 There are two Bishops, one in Tripoli (Bishop Giovanni Innocenzo Martinelli - serving the Italian community in the Church of San Francisco in Dhahra). and one in Benghazi (Bishop Sylvester Carmel Magro - serving the Maltese community in the Church of the Immaculate Conception).

 In Libya currently there are four territorial jurisdictions - three Apostolic Administrations and one Apostolic Prefecture: